Autoscaler/autoscaler/deploy/src/main/resources/quick-start/README.md

 	##### Example

-	The Job Service microservices already have these labels specified.
+	Some workers in the autoscalerdemo already have these labels specified.
 You can see the labels set under some of the components, for example with worker-langdetect.

 	```
     	labels: